Loss minimization and parameter estimation with heavy tails: The Core Techniques

-\begin{remark}[Empirical mean] In~\cite{catoni}, it is shown that the empirical mean cannot provide a qualitatively similar guarantee.
+\begin{remark}[Empirical mean] \citet{catoni} shows that the empirical mean cannot provide a qualitatively similar guarantee.
 Specifically, for any $\sigma > 0$ and $\delta \in (0,1/(2e))$, there is a distribution with mean zero and variance $\sigma^2$ such that the empirical average $\hat\mu_{\emp}$ of $n$ i.i.d.~draws satisfies

 Therefore the deviation of the empirical mean necessarily scales with $1/\sqrt{\delta}$ rather than $\sqrt{\log(1/\delta)}$ (with probability $\Omega(\delta)$). \end{remark}